evereverland/2019/faq-frequently-asked-questions/1-why-are-we-doing-this.md

 ## Suggested 'calls to action'

+* Tools to help you create your afterlife
 * Do you want to live forever?
 * The Search for Eternal Life, through data collecting and tracking
 * Death 2.0 - interaction with your death
 * New homes for old things.

-* Creating a system that helps people do the metadata work to make this process flow smoother

 ## What is the EverEverland mission and vision?